keepupwithpawan/keepupwithpawan/README.md

 # 💫 About Me:
-Hi there, I'm Pawan 👋<br>I'm a Computer Engineering student and Frontend Developer from Mumbai, India.
-Currently working as Junior Software Developer at uKnowva HRMS.
+Hi there, I'm Pawan 👋<br>I am a Computer Engineer and Software Developer from Mumbai, India.
+Currently working as a Junior Software Developer at uKnowva HRMS.
 I am also the Lead Frontend Developer at Gradii, an AI-powered recruitment agent.<br><br>Made with ❤ by pa1.

 ## 🌐 Socials: